genespace-ru/workflow-engine/README.md

 # To Run command line tool

-You will need java 17 or higher
+You will need java 21

 To convert WDL to Nextflow: